octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterDeployContract/course.md

 ## Smart contract

-A smart contract is some code written in Michelson langage (a low-level stack-based turing-complete language).
+A smart contract is some code written in Michelson language (a low-level stack-based turing-complete language).

-It defines all _entry points_ (invokable functions) of the smart contract.
+It defines all _entry points_ (invocable functions) of the smart contract.
 It defines the prototype of each entry point (e.g. specifies the parameters types of the entry point).
 It defines the _storage_ of the smart contract.